mother-of-all-self-hosting/ansible-role-roundcube/docs/configuring-roundcube.md

 roundcube_database_type: postgres
 ```

-Set `mysql` to use a MySQL compatible database, and `sqlite` to use SQLite.
+Set `mysql` to use a MySQL compatible database and `sqlite` to use SQLite, respectively.
 The SQLite database is stored in the directory specified with `roundcube_database_path`.

 For other settings, check variables such as `roundcube_database_*` on [`defaults/main.yml`](../defaults/main.yml).